dewshr/GEG-SH/README.md

 <br/>

-All the required dependencies for this program can be loaded by the following steps
+All the required dependencies for this program are listed in **environment.yml** and can be loaded by the following steps

     `conda env create -f environment.yml`